Intel Core i7-4600M vs AMD Ryzen 3 PRO 2100GE

 Core i7-4600M vs Ryzen 3 PRO 2100GE comparison

 Our benchmark analysis concludes that the Ryzen 3 PRO 2100GE performs better than the Core i7-4600M.
-Despite this, the Core i7-4600M has the advantage in our gaming benchmark.
+Furthermore, our gaming benchmark shows that it also outperforms the Core i7-4600M in all gaming tests too.

 Our spec comparison shows that they have an identical amount of cores and the same number of threads.
 Our comparison shows that the Ryzen 3 PRO 2100GE has a slightly higher clock speed compared to the Core i7-4600M.